Intuition is when we know something without knowing exactly why we know it.

 It’s knowledge that isn’t based on conscious thinking or reasoning, but a “deep down” understanding that can be difficult to verbalize or share with others.

 Psychologists define intuition as an “unconscious associative process.”
+Basically, it’s super fast pattern recognition that takes place below the surface of our consciousness.

-In one example, a Formula One driver during a race was randomly motivated to break sharply when nearing a turn.
+In one example, a Formula One driver during a race was randomly motivated to brake sharply when nearing a turn.
 He didn’t know why, but as a result he avoided hitting a pile-up of cars on the track ahead which ended up saving his life.

 According to Professor Hodgkinson, the lead researcher of the study: